TheOrsia/pin-app-folders-to-dash/README.md

-# Pin Folders to Dash
+# GNOME Shell Extension - Pin Folders to Dash

 A GNOME Shell extension that lets you pin app folders to the dash, the same way you pin regular apps.